rakeshcoder2004/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/README.md

 # Ex.
 No.3 - SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE
 ### DATE:

 ## AIM:
 ### To simulate the construction of cartesian 3D printer and to get in-depth knowledge of mechatronics of cartesian 3D printers.

 ![image](https://github.com/Sellakumar1987/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/assets/113594316/69572917-1257-45d7-bf57-ff48a6e5a711)

 ## REQUIREMENTS:
 ### ●	System - Windows 7 or higher, 1 GB RAM.

 ## PROCEDURE:
 ### For X-Axis Assembly
-###   1. Select X-Axis Assembly from the visible list.
-###   2. All the parts related to X-Axis will be shown on the screen.
-###   3. Select the parts in sequence in which they are shown.
-###   4. When the first part is selected then it will open in the blank space in the left side of the screen.
-###   5. Further, when the correct part will be selected then it will get assembled with the previously selected part/parts.
-###   6. If the user follows an incorrect sequence then a pop-up will appear on the screen showing the name of the part to be selected.
    1. Select X-Axis Assembly from the visible list.
    2. All the parts related to X-Axis will be shown on the screen.
    3. Select the parts in sequence in which they are shown.